Mohyeldeen Mohammad: Controversies

 Mohammad responded to a question from the newspaper Klassekampen on 16 February 2009 about the stoning of a person in Somalia with: "As far as I know the person was homosexual, that was the punishment he deserved."
 The remarks caused furore, and the Norwegian National Association for Lesbian and Gay Liberation called it "probably the most extreme we have heard in this country for many years" and filed a formal complaint with the police, requesting that they investigate the incident.

-On 5 November 2009, Mohammad stated on Facebook that infidels should be decapitated, and he also honored Osama Bin Laden and other notable Islamists.
+On 5 November 2009, Mohammad stated on Facebook that infidels should be decapitated, and he also honored Osama bin Laden and other notable Islamists.
 After the death of four Norwegian soldiers in Afghanistan, Mohyeldeen posted a message on his Facebook saying: "Allahu Akbar!
 Norwegian terrorists killed in Afghanistan!
-Alhamdulillah, praised be Allah, this will be celebrated!".
+Alhamdulillah, praise be to Allah, this will be celebrated!".

 When Mullah Krekar allegedly threatened two Kurds who had burnt a Koran with death in April 2010, Mohammad referred to it as "our uncle's Fatwā."

 On 10 September 2011, Klassekampen reported that Mohammad had published a video on YouTube, in which he fires an air rifle and shouts "Allahu Akbar!".
 The video was titled "Jihad Norge" (Jihad Norway).